We may earn a commission when you buy through links in our articles. Learn more.

 DnD sizes - Wizards of the Coast art of a group of dwarves in a kitchen

 Generally, the DnD 2024 size rules look the same as they did in the 2014 Player’s Handbook.
-However, plenty of details are different, and this will seriously affect how different-sized creatures behave in play.
+However, the devil is in the details: there are little changes that will seriously affect how different-sized creatures behave in play.

 DnD races no longer affect your stat, but they still determine your size.
 However, many of the core species can now be Medium or Small.
-The DnD 2024 Aasimar could already be either size, but now Humans and DnD 2024 Tieflings can be too.
+The DnD Aasimar could already be either size, but now Humans and Tieflings can be too.

 The rules for squeezing seem to be the same in the 2024 Player’s Handbook, but they’re quite difficult to find.
 For rules on squeezing, the book points you to the rules for Difficult Terrain – specifically, the one found in the rules glossary rather than the main text of the book itself.